How to Grow your Instagram Engagement in 2021

 One advantage is the ability to add a contact button for easier communication from users.
 Secondly, being able to run ads.
 Ads = more visits and more conversions.
 And although not guaranteed, another advantage is early beta testing for new features.

 As a part of switching over to a business account, make sure that you are findable, and all your details are accurate.
-Here are some of the key aspects to have on your Instagram profile.
+Here are some of the key aspects to have on your Instagram bio and profile.

 - Address and contact info (this is important for Geotagging).